hammerlab/spark-bam/motivation.md

 For example, a 100kbp-long read is likely to span multiple BGZF blocks, likely causing [hadoop-bam] to reject it as invalid.

 It is believed that [spark-bam] will be robust to such situations, related to [its agnosticity about buffer-sizes / reads' relative positions with respect to BGZF-block boundaries][algorithm-clarity-section], though this has not been tested.
+TODO

 ## Algorithm/API clarity